palm tree toxic to cats?

 Is a Sago Palm Toxic to Pets?

 This ancient plant is grouped into gymnosperm seed plants.
-They even predate the dinosaurs.
+They were even around before the dinosaurs.
 Think of them as the living fossils of the plant world.

 Sago Palm's Toxicity to Cats